-Dan discovered his passion for architecture applying for college as an undergraduate.
+Dan discovered his passion for architecture and cities applying for college as an undergraduate.
 "After an exhausting day-long entrance exam, which included full-scale figure sketching, writing, and model making, it all clicked.
 It was a very rare moment of sublime clarity."
-That clarity, coupled with a desire to improve the world through his work, has fueled Dan’s drive to create urban places, complex mixed-use projects, and adaptive reuse efforts that realize new futures for underutilized buildings and districts.
+That clarity, coupled with a desire to improve cities through his work, has fueled Dan’s drive to create urban places, complex mixed-use projects, and adaptive reuse efforts that realize new futures for buildings, districts and cities.
 In each case, Dan is driven toward concepts, strategies, and programs that directly impact and benefit people’s lives.
-As co-leader of SmithGroup’s Urban Design Practice, Dan welcomes big, seemingly intractable challenges that require broader socio-cultural, economic, and ecological thinking.
-His 20-year career has encompassed transformative projects for Columbia University and the City of Detroit, as well as urban district design in Europe and China.
-"I like complexity, and working with an interdisciplinary team to develop powerful, clear responses," says Dan.
-"It’s difficult to maintain the breadth of this work at times, but it’s critical as we move into a dynamic future of converging uses.
-It’s about impact."
+As the director leader of SmithGroup’s national Urban Design Practice, Dan welcomes big – seemingly intractable – challenges that require broader socio-cultural, economic, and ecological thinking.
+His 24-year career has encompassed transformative projects for districts and cities across North America, Europe and China.
+"I like complexity, and working with an interdisciplinary team to develop inclusive, thoughtful and clear responses," says Dan.
+"It’s difficult to maintain the breadth of this work at times, but it’s critical as we move to foster a shared, resilient, sustainable and equitable future."